+Lake Kivu is shared by Congo and Rwanda.
+Its facts are awesome.
 Rwanda is a small land locked country located in the heart of East Africa and literally in the middle of African continent.
 Despite its minute size, Rwanda has all it takes to make your African holiday memorable.
 With a profusion of white sandy beaches, lavish accommodation facilities, varsity of wildlife, sprawling landscapes and extremely warm people, Rwanda is beyond just mountain gorillas.
+The lake beautiful beaches and accommodation options.

 Rwanda has the most hospitable people any traveler will ever meet.
 Despite the genocide tragedy they faced, the people have become positive and remained strong; a trait that you will see in the faces of these people on just sighting them.
-Even if Rwanda has majorly been sold as a gorilla safari destination and the land of a thousand hills, it has hidden treasures that have not been fully explored.
-From the Musanze caves, wildlife in Akagera national park and the sparkling Lake Kivu.
+Even if Rwanda has majorly been marketed as a gorilla safari destination and the land of a thousand hills, it has hidden treasures that have not been fully explored.
+From the Musanze caves, wildlife in Akagera National Park and the sparkling Lake Kivu.

 The fact that Rwanda has several water bodies like lakes and rivers, it has more to offer to those travelers looking for extremely relaxed holidays.
 These include Lake Ihema, Kivu, numerous crater lakes and quite a notable number of rivers that traverse all corners of the country.